-We work closely with coastal state governments, many of which are now engaged in developing their respective responses to OA including the states of Washington, Alaska, California, Oregon, Maine, New Hampshire, Rhode Island, Massachusetts, and Maryland.
+We work closely with coastal state governments, many of which are now engaged in developing their respective responses to ocean acidification including the states of Washington, Alaska, California, Oregon, Maine, New Hampshire, Rhode Island, Massachusetts, and Maryland.
 As part of our partnership with state efforts, the OAP is supporting the development of regional acidification networks.
-We also work closely with non-governmental organizations such as Natural Resources Defense Council (NRDC), Ocean Conservancy, Island Institute and COMPASS on a variety of outreach, communications, assessment and networking projects.
+We also work closely with non-governmental organizations such as the Natural Resources Defense Council (NRDC), Ocean Conservancy, Island Institute and COMPASS on a variety of outreach, communications, assessment and networking projects.

 We conduct research and monitoring in collaboration with many research institutions.
 We are working with external stakeholders in the marine resources and fishery management communities to determine their information needs.
 We are working closely with other federal agencies also involved in ocean acidification research to coordinate our approach.